JakeHukari/DuckyPi/README.md

 2. The HackyPi will harvest all stored WiFi usernames & passwords, system information, & stored browser data (saved login data, browsing history, cookies, etc. from Chrome, Firefox, & Edge) from the target computer.

-3. The HackyPi will compress all harvested data into a zip file & copy it to your `DUCKYPI` USB drive.
+3. The HackyPi will compress all harvested data into a zip file & copy it to your `DUCKYPI` (loot storage device) USB drive.

 4. The HackyPi will then delete the harvested data from the system.
-It will only remain on your `DUCKYPI` USB drive.
+It will only remain on your `DUCKYPI` (loot storage device) USB drive.

 # Loot Retrieval
-Once harvest is complete there will be a compressed, date & time stamped, Loot folder on your `DUCKYPI` USB drive.
+Once harvest is complete there will be a compressed, date & time stamped, Loot folder on your `DUCKYPI` (loot storage device) USB drive.

 Unzip the folder & you will find the harvested data.